-According to the image below you can see all the movements of the pieces in the shogi, and see how they look like Western chess.
+According to the image below you can see all the movements of the pieces in the shogi, and see how similar they are to Western Chess.

 Japanese chess promotion

-Whoever arrives at promotion zone you can choose to promote your piece which will give you new movements.
+who arrive at promotion zone you can choose to promote your piece which will give you new moves.

-- The silver general, the horse, the spear, or the pawn assume the movement of a gold general
+- The silver general, knight, spear, or pawn assumes the move of a gold general

-- The rook or bishop in addition to his normal movement gains one more movement.
-A diagonal square in the case of the rook and a horizontal or vertical square in the case of the bishop;
+- The rook or bishop in addition to its normal movement gains one more move.
+One square diagonally in the case of the rook and one square horizontally or vertically in the case of the bishop;

-The image below shows the promotion zone and movement, and the starting position plus the kanji for each piece:
+The image below shows the promotion zone and movement, and the starting position plus the kanji of each piece:

 When a piece reaches the last three lines it may or may not be promoted.
 The decision is at the player's discretion.
-He has the opportunity to choose whether to promote his pieces or not, every time he moves them through these houses.
-If the spearman, the horse or the pawn reaches the bottom line, the promotion becomes mandatory.
+He has the opportunity to choose whether or not to promote his pieces every time he moves them around these squares.
+If the spearman, knight or pawn reaches the last row, promotion becomes mandatory.

-If a king accidentally enters the attack line of a piece, he can be captured and the game is over.
+If a king accidentally enters a piece's line of attack, it can be captured and the game is over.

 Replacement of parts

-Instead of making a normal move, a player can choose one of the pieces he captured and put it back (without the promotion) on the board as his own.
+Instead of making a normal move, a player can choose one of the pieces he has captured and replace it (without the promotion) on the board as his own piece.
 Rules:

-- The piece must be placed in an empty square (that is, it cannot be placed and already capture another piece) from anywhere on the board (as long as it does not fall into the following restrictions), even in the promotion zone, but the promotion is not immediate (the promotion can normally take place in the following moves);
+- The piece must be placed on an empty square (that is, it cannot be placed and already capture another piece) from anywhere on the board (as long as it does not fall into the following restrictions), even in the promotion zone, but the promotion is not immediate (promotion can normally occur on subsequent plays);

-- A piece cannot be placed in a square from which it could not make a legal move (pawns, spears and knights on the last line, nor knights on the penultimate);
+- A piece cannot be placed on a square from which it could not make a legal move (pawns, spears and knights on the last line, nor knights on the penultimate);

-- A pawn cannot be placed in a column that already contains another non-promoted pawn from the same player ("nifu").
-If a player already has a non-promoted pawn in each column, he cannot replace a pawn anywhere; for this reason, it is common to sacrifice a pawn in order to gain flexibility for relocation;
+- A pawn cannot be placed on a column that already contains another unpromoted pawn from the same player (“nifu”).
+If a player already has an unpromoted pawn on each file, he cannot replace a pawn anywhere; for this reason, it is common to sacrifice a pawn in order to gain flexibility for replacement;

-- When replacing a pawn, it is not allowed to checkmate (“uchifuzume”), but it can check.
-Other pieces can checkmate immediately when they are replaced;
+- When replacing a pawn, it is not allowed to checkmate (“uchifuzume”), but it can give a check.
+Other pieces can give immediate checkmate when they are replaced;

-- A game is won by making a checkmate to the opposing king.
-Because of the pieces reintroduction rule, a stalemate (which would mean a tie) is highly unlikely;
+- A game is won by checkmate the opposing king.
+Because of the reintroduction rule, a stalemate (which would mean a draw) is highly unlikely;

-- Perpetual check is prohibited.
+- The perpetual check is prohibited.
 The player who causes such a situation is obliged to abandon it;

-- Shogi's ability to relocate gives the game tactical richness and complexity;
+- The Shogi's relocation ability gives the game tactical richness and complexity;

 If you are interested in playing shogi, you can download an application for your Smartphone or Tablet, or play online or download it on your computer.